outdreamer/build-a-cure-1/docs/core_structures.md

           - circuit: series of lines moving at angles that allow returning to origin point
           - network: linked points
           - tree: network with direction
-          - stack: layers with values (trajectory between points in layers)
+          - stack: layers representing variables or variants within a type with values (trajectory between points in layers)
           - topology, manifold: permutation set with symmetric properties
           - approximation
           - distance: variance in a similarity measure